MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setaccesssecuritydescriptor-method-in-class-win32-dcomapplicationsetting.md

 ---
-Description: 'Updates the access security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class.'
+Description: Updates the access security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '71b708ba-5eb7-400e-bee2-37ca93966c3f'
+ms.assetid: 71b708ba-5eb7-400e-bee2-37ca93966c3f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SetAccessSecurityDescriptor method of the Win32\_DCOMApplicationSetting class'
+title: SetAccessSecurityDescriptor method of the Win32\_DCOMApplicationSetting class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetAccessSecurityDescriptor method of the Win32\_DCOMApplicationSetting class